aparajitasahay87/UserInterface/plant_finder.md

 #### **User Stories**:

     1. We the group of children are going to a field tour with our teachers to learn more about the plants and tree in and around our area.
 I quickly want information about the plant such as it's name, plants species etc. , so that I can be more aware about the nature.
-    2. When I am going for a hike and see some interesting plants while walking , I want to learn about the plant so that I can share the
-        plants information with all my friends who share similar information.
+    2. When I am going for a hike and see some interesting plants while walking , I want to learn about the plant so that I can share the plants information with all my friends who share similar interest.
-    3. As a garner enthusiast, I want to look back to a catalog where I can see and refer some plants information which I have seen in the
+    3. As a gardner enthusiast, I want to look back to a catalog where I can see and refer some plants information which I have seen in the past.
-        past.

 At this point, the challenge of the application is **“to offer a solution that brings information on demand”**.
 Tackle three pain points: